 My interactions in the village were both eye opening and bittersweet.
 Despite the satisfaction of bettering the village’s school condition, I realized that it was just a momentary help.
 To achieve broad community change, a sustainable foundation of education is essential.
 Within me lies a lifelong devotion to open more doors in improving the issue of education wherever I go.

+Hi Michael,

+I think that your overall theme of “education to improve human condition” is already very good – it’s just that now you have to curate your piece in a logical and realistic sense.

+Keep up the good work and I look forward to a stronger draft next!

+- Matthew